griffithlab/griffithlab.org/pages/join.md

 * Develop key skills such as statistics (classic stats and Monte Carlo methods), machine learning, data wrangling, and other big data techniques.
 * Have at least some hands-on familiarity with wet lab molecular biology (sequencing protocols, tissue culture, PCR, etc.).

-### PhD and MSTP student
+### PhD and MSTP students
-Note that if you wish to join the Griffith Lab as a PhD or MSTP student, you must normally first gain acceptance to the Washington University graduate program, choose a program within [DBBS](http://dbbs.wustl.edu/Pages/index.aspx), and rotate through 2-4 labs (one of which would be the Griffith Lab).
+Note that if you wish to join the Griffith Lab as a PhD or MSTP student, you must first gain acceptance to the Washington University graduate program, choose a program within [DBBS](http://dbbs.wustl.edu/Pages/index.aspx), and rotate through 2-4 labs (one of which would be the Griffith Lab).
 After that, we can discuss the possibility of joining the lab.
 We cannot accept students directly prior to acceptance to WashU.
-We are affiliated with the following DBBS programs: Computational and Systems Biology (CSB), Human Statistal Genetics (HSG), Molecular Genetics and Genomics (MGG), and Molecular Cell Biology (MCB).
-We can take students from other programs if the student is a good fit for the Griffith Lab.
+We are affiliated with the following DBBS programs: Cancer Biology (CB), Computational and Systems Biology (CSB), Human Statistal Genetics (HSG), Molecular Genetics and Genomics (MGG), and Molecular Cell Biology (MCB).
+We can also take students from other programs if the student is a good fit for the Griffith Lab.

 ### Staff
 Please visit [positions](/join/positions/) for current job openings.